MLeganes/42Born2BeRoot/configuration.md

 	Defaults   secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin"

 # Monitoring.sh
 At server startup, the script will display some information on all terminals every 10 minutes.
-Schedule the task with cron and send masage with wall.
+Schedule the task with cron and send massage with wall.
 See the monitoring.sh script.

 	# Cpu load needed to install (mpstat).